 - Choose some large pots, at least 5 gallon size, 10 gallon is better.
 Something pretty or old used nursery pots are fine.

 - Fill with good potting soil.
-Potting Soil by Landscaper’s Pride, Happy Frog Potting Soil by Foxfarm and Miracle Gro Potting Mix are all quality mixes for containers.
+Potting Soil by Landscaper’s Pride and Premium Potting Soil by Back to Nature are quality mixes for containers.

 - No need for anything to rest, the soil’s already blended and the work is easy!